Pilfer/hermes_rs/README.md

 Note: Still a WIP - A PR is always welcome.

+The API is subject to change as I iterate over use cases and improve the design.

 A *nearly* dependency-free disassembler and assembler for the Hermes bytecode, written in Rust.

+For the sake transparency, the current dependencies are:

+- `sha1`
+  - This is required for generating the footer hash.
+- `serde` - Optional
+  - So you can serialize/deserialize in your app
+- `specta` - Optional
+  - To generate TS types for tauri or wasm use cases
+- `specta-util` - Optional
+  - Same as above

 A special thanks to [P1sec](https://github.com/P1sec/hermes-dec) for digging through the Hermes git repo, pulling all of the BytecodeDef files out, and tagging them.
 This made writing this tool much easier.